And at all times with my right hand over my back pocket.

 All that matters is whether there's somebody running with a D next to their name.

-And if there are, they are there.
+And if there are, they are, they're going to win.

 That's the recent history.